LilithElina/CPANG19/pages/ideas.md

 | tr ' ' '\t' | gzip >first10k.surj.join.tsv.gz
 ```

-In R we can run k-means clustering PCA to evaluate if there is a subset that doesn't match any of the references.
+In R we can run a k-means clustering PCA to evaluate if there is a subset that doesn't match any of the references.
 We take a number of steps to ensure that the PCA makes sense.
-First, we remove cases where we don't have a relatively good match for all of the references, as the number that don't are relatively few we consider these outliers.
+First, we remove cases where we don't have a relatively good match for all of the references - as the number of cases that don't is relatively small we consider these outliers.
 Then, we normalize each row so that the identity sum is 1.
 Finally, we run the PCA and k-means clustering with a center count of 5 (as we are assuming there are 5 samples mixed together).